Overview of Applied Behavior Analyst

 Applied behavior analysts must be competent in putting together individualized behavioral and educational programs for the patient.
-Whether the patient has autism or is suffering from another type of behavior program, the program must be a program created by Board Certified Behavior Analysts.
-It is also the ABAs responsibility to attend any and all seminars, workshops, conferences and training programs aimed at ABAs.
+Whether the patient has autism or is suffering from another type of behavior program, the program must be one created by Board Certified Behavior Analysts.
+It is also the ABA’s responsibility to attend any and all seminars, workshops, conferences and training programs aimed at ABAs.

 It’s also important that the ABAs read scientific journals related to autism patients and patients in need of applied behavior analysis.
-The ABA must always be aware of any advances and changes in applied behavioral science.
-It is also the ABAs responsibility to ensure that the educational programs are individualized and aimed at treating that specific patient.
+The ABA must be aware of any advances and changes in applied behavioral science.
+It’s also the ABA’s responsibility to ensure that the educational programs are individualized and aimed at treating each specific patient.

-They must also have the ability to work well as part of a team because they work closely with other analysts, specialists, and psychologists.
+They must also have the ability to function well as part of a team because they work closely with other analysts, specialists, and psychologists.
 The ABA should have good critical-thinking and problem-solving skills.
 Above all, the applied behavior analyst must have the utmost patience and compassion.
-Psychology Today states that ABAs have been very successful at helping autistic patients learn new skills, improve social interactions and maintain positive behaviors.
+Psychology Today states that ABAs have been very successful at helping autistic patients:

 Degree and Education Requirements

-In addition to the graduate degree, the individual must obtain the Board Certified Behavior Analyst (BCBA) certification exam.
+In addition to the graduate degree, you must pass the Board Certified Behavior Analyst (BCBA) certification exam.
 Every state has different licensing exams for applied behavior analysts.
-Because of the different insurance laws, each state has their own requirements that ABAs must meet so that their services will be eligible for reimbursement.
+Because of the different insurance laws, each state has its own requirements that ABAs must meet.
+This ensures that their services will be eligible for reimbursement.
 The ABA program must meet the educational requirements set by the Behavior Analyst Certification Board (BACB).

 Pros and Cons of the Position